Oery/kagami/README.md

 Filter will remove the packet from the buffer, so it is not sent to the destination.
 Edit will serialize the new version of the packet and replace the original one in the buffer.
 Default will do nothing to the buffer.

-This is a simple example of a handler that reads the content of a packet:

 ## Limitations